Freedom of religion in Saudi Arabia: Status of religious freedom

-Saudi Arabia is an Islamic theocracy and the government has declared the Qur'an and the Sunnah (tradition) of Muhammad to be the country’s Constitution.
-Freedom of religion is not illegal, but spreading the religion is illegal.
+Saudi Arabia is an Islamic theocracy and the government has declared the Qur'an and the Sunnah (tradition) of Muhammad to be the country's Constitution.
+Proselytizing for religions other than Islam is illegal.
 Islam is the official religion.
 Under the law, children born to Muslim fathers are also Muslim, regardless of the country or the religious tradition in which they have been raised.
-The government prohibits the public practice of other religions but the government generally allows private practice of non-Muslim religions.
+The government prohibits the public practice of other religions but generally allows private practice of non-Muslim religions.

 The primary source of law in Saudi Arabia is based on Sharia (Islamic law), with Shari'a courts basing their judgments largely on a code derived from the Qur'an and the Sunnah.
 Additionally, traditional tribal law and custom remain significant.

 The only national holidays observed in Saudi Arabia are the two Eids, Eid Al-Fitr at the end of Ramadan and Eid Al-Adha at the conclusion of the Hajj and the Saudi national day.
-Contrary practices, such as celebrating Maulid Al-Nabi (birthday of the Prophet Muhammad) and visits to the tombs of renowned Muslims, are forbidden, although enforcement was more relaxed in some communities than in others, and Shi'a were permitted to observe Ashura publicly in some communities.
+Contrary practices, such as celebrating Maulid Al-Nabi (birthday of Muhammad) and visits to the tombs of renowned Muslims, are forbidden, although enforcement was more relaxed in some communities than in others, and Shi'a were permitted to observe Ashura publicly in some communities.